rustyrussell/bolts/12-offer-encoding.md

 Because the messaging layer is unreliable, it's quite possible to receive multiple requests for the same offer.
-As it's the caller's responsibility not to reuse `invoice_request_payer_id` the writer doesn't have to check all the fields are duplicates before simply returning a previous invoice.
+As it's the caller's responsibility not to reuse `invreq_payer_id` the writer doesn't have to check all the fields are duplicates before simply returning a previous invoice.
 Note that such caching is optional, and should be carefully limited when e.g. currency conversion is involved, or if the invoice has expired.

-The invoice duplicates fields rather than committing to the previous invoice_request.
+The invoice duplicates fields rather than committing to the previous invreq.
 This flattened format simplifies storage at some space cost, as the payer need only remember the invoice for any refunds or proof.

-The reader of the invoice cannot trust the invoice correctly reflects the invoice_request fields, hence the requirements to check that they are correct, although allowance is made for simply sending an unrequested invoice directly.
+The reader of the invoice cannot trust the invoice correctly reflects the invreq fields, hence the requirements to check that they are correct, although allowance is made for simply sending an unrequested invoice directly.

-Note that the recipient of the invoice can determine the expected amount from either the offer it received, or the invoice_request it sent, so often already has authorization for the expected amount.
+Note that the recipient of the invoice can determine the expected amount from either the offer it received, or the invreq it sent, so often already has authorization for the expected amount.

 The default `invoice_relative_expiry` of 7200 seconds, which is generally a sufficient time for payment, even if new channels need to be opened.

 Blinded paths provide an equivalent to `payment_secret` and `payment_metadata` used in BOLT 11.
-Even if `offer_node_id` or `invoice_request_payer_id` is public, we force the use of blinding paths to keep these features.
+Even if `offer_node_id` or `invreq_payer_id` is public, we force the use of blinding paths to keep these features.
 If the recipient does not care about the added privacy offered by blinded paths, they can create a path of length 1 with only themselves.

 Rather than provide detailed per-hop-payinfo for each hop in a blinded path, we aggregate the fees and CLTV deltas.